rokmc756/Oracle/README.md

 # Prerequisite
 MacOS or Fedora/CentOS/RHEL installed with ansible as ansible host.
-At least three supported OS should be prepared with yum repository configured
+At least three supported OS should be prepared with yum repository configured.

 # Prepare ansible host to run gpfarmer
 * MacOS